yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/advanced-features/cursor.md

 Operations involving cursors must be performed inside transactions.
 {{</note>}}

-## Declaring a Cursor
+## Declare a cursor

 You need to declare a cursor before you can open and use it.
 There are two ways to declare a cursor:

 - As a variable of type `refcursor` placed in the YSQL block's declaration section, as demonstrated by the following syntax: